Associate | Established: 2001 | Associate since 2012

 SMO 2: International Education Standards

-With initial professional development (IPD) requirements established at the regional level by the West African Economic and Monetary Union (WAEMU), ONECCA-Togo is responsible for setting continuing professional development (CPD) requirements for its members and closely collaborates with other organizations in Togo that are involved in initial education and training to better align national educational programs with the IES requirements (although further information is needed to assess the extent of alignment and incorporation of the 2019 IES requirements, which emphasize learning-outcomes approaches).
+With initial professional development (IPD) requirements established at the regional level by the West African Economic and Monetary Union (WAEMU), ONECCA-Togo is responsible for setting continuing professional development (CPD) requirements for its members and closely collaborates with other organizations in Togo that are involved in initial education and training to better align national educational programs with the IES requirements.

 To assist students seeking the DECOFI the institute organizes trainings sessions to prepare for the exam.
 ONECCA-Togo also supports members’ continuing education and has established CPD requirements that are in line with the IES and publishes a calendar of annual training events.
-The institute emphasizes that it will continue to providing trainings for members and education providers on the Organization for the Harmonization of Business Law in Africa (OHADA) regulations that came into effect in January 2018 given that the regulations affect the applicable accounting, auditing, and ethical standards within the country.
+The institute emphasizes that it will continue to provide trainings for members and education providers on the Organization for the Harmonization of Business Law in Africa (OHADA) regulations given that the regulations affect the applicable accounting, auditing, and ethical standards within the country.

 Finally, ONECCA-Togo also notes that it offers training for members on other specific sectors and topics such as tax law, microfinance, public sector standards, and labor law.